petarov/apple-bundle-ids/tpl.README.md

 # Apple Bundle IDs

 Apple's Bundle IDs for native iPhone and iPad apps.
-The table below shows the name and bundle ID for each native iPhone and iPad app.
-Bundle IDs are case sensitive.
+The table below lists the names and corresponding bundle IDs for each native iPhone and iPad app.
+Note that bundle IDs are case-sensitive.

-This list gets rebuild automatically once a month, but only if changes on Apple's Bundle IDs website are detected.
+This list is automatically rebuilt once a month, but only if changes are detected on Apple’s Bundle IDs website.

 **%%APPS_COUNT%%** apps - v%%VERSION%% built on %%BUILD_TIMESTAMP%% | See also :point_right: [App Store Web Search](https://github.com/petarov/appstore-web-search)